openmrv/MRV/Formatted/Modules_3/3_reponse_design_CEO.md

 ---
 title: Response Design in Collect Earth Online
 summary: Collect Earth Online is a custom built, open-source, satellite image viewing and interpretation system to collect data for use in projects that require land cover and/or land use reference information.
 In this tutorial you will learn how to draft, review, and publish a project in Collect Earth Online.
-Establish your sample design in Modules 3.2 and 3.3 beforehand.
 More information is available on the Collect Earth Online Support Page (https://collect.earth/support).
 author:
 - Karis Tenneson
 - Karen Dyson